A stochastic collocation approach for parabolic PDEs with random domain deformations: Numerical results

-\section{Numerical Results}
+\section{Numerical results}

-In this section a numerical example is shown that compares the the mean and variance of the QoI with the derived Smolyak sparse grid convergence rates.

-Suppose the reference domain is set $U = (0,1) \times (0,1)$ and deforms according to the following rule:
+In this section numerical examples are executed that elucidate \cor{the} truncation and Smolyak sparse grid convergence rates for parabolic PDEs.
+Suppose the reference domain \cor{is set to $U := (0,1) \times (0,1)$} and is deformed according to the following rule:

-for some positive constant $c > 0$ i.e. only the upper half of the domain and fix the button half.
+for some positive constant $c > 0$.
+This deformation rule only stretches (or compresses) the upper half of the domain and fixes the button half.
 The Dirichlet boundary conditions are set to zero for the upper border.
-The rest of the borders are set to Neumman boundary conditions with $\frac{\partial u}{\partial \nu} = 1$ (See Figure \ref{numericalresults:fig1} (a)).
-In Figure \ref{numericalresults:fig1} (b) a realization of the reference domain under this deformation model and boundary conditions .
+The rest of the borders are set to \cor{Neumann} boundary conditions with $\frac{\partial u}{\partial \nu} = 1$ (See Figure \ref{numericalresults:fig1} (a)). \cor{Furthermore, the diffusion coefficient $a(\bx) = 1$ and the forcing function $f = 0$.}

-To solve the parabolic PDE a finite element discretization is used for the spatial and a backward Euler method with a step size of $t_d = 1/400$ and final time $T = 1$.
-In Figure \ref{numericalresults:fig1} (c) the contours of the solution for the realization (b) for the final time are shown.